|Pilot Lt. Joseph W. Hill, O-740420 (POW, executed)

-Bailed out or ditched, Hill was captured by the Japanese.
-Hill was transported to Rabaul at turned over to 6th Kempei Tai (Military Police) at Rabaul.
-He was held as a prisoner until executed during the Tunnel Hill massacre on March 5, 1944.
+Bailed out or ditched, Hill was captured by the Japanese and became a Prisoner Of War (POW).
+Transported to Rabaul he was turned over to 6th Kempei Tai (Military Police) at Rabaul.
+He was detained as a prisoner until executed during the Tunnel Hill massacre on March 5, 1944.

 Hill was officially declared dead on March 5, 1944.
 His remains were recovered post war and transported back to the United States for permanent burial.
 On March 21, 1950 buried in a group burial at Jefferson Barracks National Cemetery section 78 grave 930-934.

 Missing Air Crew Report 465 (MACR 465)